telerik/winforms-docs/tools/visual-style-builder/working-with-visual-style-builder/windows11-themes-blending.md

 # Windows11 Themes Blending

-Telerik UI for WinForms suite offers a touch optimized theme which provides additional features such as custom fonts, built-in animations and shadows.
-The Visual Style Builder tool provides a functionality to blend the colors of an existing theme so that a completely new theme can be created for couple of minutes.
+Telerik UI for WinForms suite offers a touch-optimized theme that provides additional features such as custom fonts, built-in animations, and shadows.
+The Visual Style Builder tool provides a functionality to blend the colors of an existing theme so that a completely new theme can be created in a couple of minutes.
 We also have four different Windows11 themes that share similar design but have different colors:

  * **Windows11**
  * **Windows11Dark**
  * **Windows11Compact**
  * **Windows11CompactDark**

-The Windows11 themes are designed to work with predefined set of colors.
+The Windows11 themes are designed to work with a predefined set of colors.
 The tutorial here will demonstrate how a new **Windows11** theme can be created.
 The same steps can be also followed with the other Windows11 themes.

 >caption Figure 1: Windows11 Theme
 ![tools-visual-style-builder-working-with-visual-style-builder-windows11-themes-blending 001](images/tools-visual-style-builder-windows11-themes-blending001.png)